 High Seat Holdings Limited

-This statement is written in accordance with Section 54 of the Modern Slavery Act 2015 in relation to the financial year ended 31st December 2018.
+This statement is written in accordance with Section 54 of the Modern Slavery Act 2015 in relation to the financial year ended 31st December 2019.
 It sets out the steps High Seat Holdings Limited and its subsidiaries, High Seat Limited and HSL Manufacturing Limited (together “HSL” or “the Group”) have taken to assess the risk of modern slavery arising in our business and supply chain.
-It also sets out what further steps we intend to take to mitigate the risk of it arising.
+It also sets out the ongoing actions which we intend to take to mitigate the risk of it arising.

 Overview of the Group

-During 2018 HSL celebrated its Golden Jubilee.
-Over our 50-year history, the Group’s trading subsidiaries have manufactured and sold specialised furniture ranges, which are ergonomically designed to offer support and a personalised fit for customers.
+For more than 50 years, the Group’s trading subsidiaries have manufactured and sold specialised furniture ranges, which are ergonomically designed to offer support and a personalised fit for customers.
 We improve the lives of our customers by providing products which enhance comfort and posture, and make sitting and standing easier.
-We design and hand-make the large majority of these products in-house as well as working with a small number of carefully selected partners.
-We sell only directly to consumers through a network of 55 retail stores and a home visits operation which allows customers around the UK to experience HSL’s products in their own home before making a purchase.
+We design and hand-make the large majority of these products in-house as well as working with a small number of carefully selected manufacturing partners.
+We only sell to consumers directly, via a network of 55 retail stores and a home visits operation which allows customers around the UK to experience HSL’s products in their own home before making a purchase.

 The Group’s supply chain

-Within HSL’s manufacturing operations, raw materials, including wood, foam, fabric, mechanical actions, motors and handsets, are sourced from longstanding suppliers, many of these wholesalers and converters based in the UK, Europe and the United States.
-Again these are underpinned by a small number of key suppliers, who are managed by board-level relationships within the Group.
+Within HSL’s manufacturing operations, raw materials including wood, foam, fabric, lift-and-recline mechanisms, motors and handsets are sourced from longstanding suppliers.
+Many of these are wholesalers and converters based in the UK, Europe and the United States.
+Again these are underpinned by a small number of key suppliers, who are managed by board-level relationships within HSL.

 Our policies on slavery and human trafficking